jackskepticeye/Sales-Data-Analysis-with-Pandas/README.md

 4) What products are most often sold together?
 5) What product sold the most?
 Why do you think it sold the most?

-To answer these questions we walk through many different pandas & matplotlib methods.
+To answer these questions I walk through many different pandas & matplotlib methods.
 They include:

 1) Concatenating multiple csvs together to create a new DataFrame (pd.concat)
 2) Adding columns